Checkmk/ansible-collection-checkmk.general/roles/agent/README.md

 Configure the host to which downloads are delegated to.
 After download the files are transferred to the remote node, when the remote node didn't do the download itself.

+    checkmk_agent_delegate_registration: "{{ checkmk_agent_proxy_registration | default(omit) }}"

+Configure the host which is used to register the target on the checkmk server for TLS.
+This can be used to keep firewalls closed between the target and the server, which would be necessary for tls registration (8000, 8001, ...).

     checkmk_agent_mode: 'pull'

 The mode the agent operates in.
 For most deployments, this will be the `pull` mode.